certtools/intelmq/docs/dev/data-format.rst

    intrusions                    application-compromise                      Compromise of an application by exploiting (un)known software vulnerabilities, e.g. SQL injection. intrusions                    backdoor                                    This refers to hosts, which have been compromised and backdoored with a remote administration software or Trojan in the traditional sense.
-Not in ENISA eCSIRT-II taxonomy. intrusions                    burglary                                    Physical intrusion, e.g. into corporate building or data center. intrusions                    defacement                                  This IOC refers to hacktivism related activity.
-Not in ENISA eCSIRT-II taxonomy. intrusions                    privileged-account-compromise               Compromise of a system where the attacker gained administrative privileges. intrusions                    system-compromise                           Compromise of a system, e.g. unauthorised logins or commands.
+Not in ENISA eCSIRT-II taxonomy. intrusions                    burglary                                    Physical intrusion, e.g. into corporate building or data center. intrusions                    privileged-account-compromise               Compromise of a system where the attacker gained administrative privileges. intrusions                    system-compromise                           Compromise of a system, e.g. unauthorised logins or commands.
 This includes compromising attempts on honeypot systems. intrusions                    unprivileged-account-compromise             Compromise of a system using an unprivileged (user/service) account.